 We had eggs for breakfast, and my dear father, who we had called the day before using a telephone box, arrived to pick us up.
-After all, we had a weekend with friends planned starting that the evening.
+In the end, we had a weekend with friends planned starting that the evening.
 In the car we told about our adventures, our setbacks and the good moments.
-We passed by a bank to transfer the money we had borrowed from Victoria back to her and left for the Ardennes.
+We passed by a bank to wire the money we had borrowed from Victoria back to her and left for the Ardennes.

 13 years later